zachpmanson/zachpmanson.github.io/blog/file-descriptors/file-descriptors.md

     return proc
 ```

-(Obviously this is a security nightmare, we literally open the servers to execute arbitrary without any santising or checks.
+(Obviously this is a security nightmare, we literally open the servers to execute arbitrary commands without any santising or checks.
 Please don't abuse.
 Or better yet, don't use.)

 In our satisfaction-based testing, we noticed that the server would regularly crash when it received its 1010th to 1020th connection from the clients.